 How to Remove Ink And Crayon Stains

-If the pen was a ballpoint pen, I suggest using a color-safe bleach such as Purex 2 Bright Booster.
+If the pen was a ballpoint pen, Purex® suggests using a color-safe bleach.
 Apply to the stain and let sit for 5 minutes.
-Then launder as usual.
+Then launder as usual, following the care tag instructions.
 You may want to test the color safe bleach on the inside of the clothing item if you are concerned that it may damage your clothes.
-If this does not completely remove the stain, repeat the pretreating process with liquid detergent.
+If this does not completely remove the stain, repeat the pretreating process with Purex® liquid detergent.

 The last type of pen, and the most difficult to remove, is a permanent ink pen.
 In this case, lay the item on top of a paper towel and apply rubbing alcohol to the stain.
 Make sure to test this on an inner seam to make sure that it does not damage the color of your clothes.
 Blot the stained area: you may see some of the stain being transferred to the paper towel that is underneath.
 Replace this as necessary.
 When you have removed as much of the stain as possible, make sure to rinse thoroughly.
 Then apply some detergent to the stain, allow to sit for 5 minutes, and launder.